ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

     Framework (PTF) to derive managed adapters.

--   All Exchange EAS Protocol Test Suites depend on the HTTP protocol or HTTPS protocol to transmit the messages.
+-   All Exchange EAS Protocol Test Suites depend on the HTTP protocol or the HTTPS protocol to transmit the messages.

 -   All Exchange EAS Protocol Test Suites depend on MS-ASWBXML to encode XML requests bodies into WBXML for transmission to an